 This kind of project may contribute to improve the people's living environment.
-If water quality is improved by a project, water borne diseases may decrease and, people's burden on medical expenditure and saving of the subsidy allocated by the Government for Hospitals operations and other medical centre services will also decrease.
-This is an indirect socio economic benefit.
+If water quality is improved by a project, water borne diseases may be decrease and, people's burden on medical expenditure and saving of the subsidy allocated by the Government for Hospitals operations and other medical centre services.
+This is another kind of indirect socio economic benefit.
 In other words, it can be expected that the purchasing power or capability of the people could be increased due to improvement of water quality.